dragapult-xyz/open-banapass/README.md

 ### Limitations

 Please note before you use this software that **existing card files converted to the new format may not be compatible**, and may not be sent to the upstream server correctly.

-It is not currently known why this is the case, however I will be investigating the issue in the hope it can be resolved in the future.

 Always be sure to back up your existing card and `bngrw.dll` files, to ensure that you may revert back to them should you need or want to in the future.